adhithin/P5Candyyyy/README.md

 ### API

 We also use APIs in our game.
 In game1, the covid data tracking game, we use an API to import data regarding covid 19 statistics.
-T
-### MUSIC